Enabling the greatest possible number of people to enjoy a sustainable access to electricity

 Getting involved in solidarity initiatives

 Because electricity is an essential factor in the development of populations, Legrand considers that, as a global specialist in electrical and digital infrastructures for buildings, it has a responsibility to help as many people as possible all over the world to enjoy sustainable access to electricity, and to take action against energy poverty.
+In addition to this commitment, Legrand seeks to involve in philanthropic activities that are close to its knowledge and drivers, namely: support aging or disabled people (assisted living), combat electricity poverty and exclusion, access to employment and education.

 This responsibility is implemented through a policy of charitable projects deployed on three levels: